profsmith89/ctps/_sources/chap01.md

 The solution is to hide the `goto` in more constrained, control-flow statements.
 For our script, we'll use *if-* and *loop-statements*.
 Together, they help humans to understand and maintain their scripts.

+## Testing a condition

-**Testing a condition.** We begin by learning how to test a condition in Python, which is an integral part of both if- and loop-statements.
+We begin by learning how to test a condition in Python, which is an integral part of both if- and loop-statements.
 You'll remember that our pseudocode contains a condition we want tested: is the result of `readline` equal to the empty string (indicating EOF)?
 In Python, this is written as: `the_line == ''`.
 It asks, "Is the value of the object called `the_line` equal to the empty string?"

 Notice the special way Python writes "is equal to?", which distinguishes this operation from Python's assignment operator.
 The double equal (`==`) operator compares the objects to its left and right, and it returns `True` if they are equal and `False` if they are not. `True` and `False` are built-in literals of type `bool`.